Tricertops/UIView-AnimatedProperty/README.md

 This **extension** to `UIView` block animations allows you to implement **your own animated properties** of `UIView` subclasses.

 The main part is category on `UIView` that swizzles animation methods to extend them.
-Extemded methods store **duration and options** of the current animation to globally accessible variable (via accessor `+currentAnimation`).
+Extended methods store **duration, delay and options** of the current animation to globally accessible variable (via accessor `+currentAnimation`).
 Then in setter of your animated property you check whether you are called in context of animation block and can alter the behavior (usually by running `CAAnimation`).

+In addition, it supports **nested animations** with proper overriding of inherited duration and curve.
+Also it provides easy contructor for `CABasicAnimation` and accessors for animation options.